bgheorghita/Constraint-Satisfaction/README.md

 Backtracking Search
-- depth-first search + variable ordering (e.g.: minimum-remaining-values (MRV) heuristic) + fail when constraint is not satisfied
+- depth-first search + variable ordering (e.g.: minimum-remaining-values (MRV) heuristic - it picks a variable that is most likely to cause a failure soon) + fail when constraint is not satisfied
 - chooses values for one variable at a time and backtracks when a variable has no legal values left to assign